-Within the framework of the current Agreement, the cooperation between the Department of Oncology of OSMU and the Department of Thoracic Surgery of University of Strasbourg continues, research and application conferences, round tables, master classes are held.
+Within the framework of the current Agreement, the cooperation between the Oncology Department of OSMU and the Thoracic Surgery Department of the University of Strasbourg continues, research and application conferences, round tables, master classes are held.

-In April 2008, the bilateral Agreement between OSMU and the Virtual Medical University of La Francophonie (France) was signed, within the framework of which the agreement on transferring access to the mirror server of training programmes for all available medical professions for students and employees of OSMU was reached.
+In April 2008, the bilateral Agreement between OSMU and Francophone Virtual Medical University (France) was signed, within the framework of which the agreement on transferring access to the mirror server of training programmes for all available medical professions for OSMU students and employees was reached.

 2009 - the Agreement was signed with the University of Luxembourg.
 The Agreement provides for the development of joint scientific research in Psychology, Physiology and Psychological Rehabilitation of oncology patients.
 According to the Agreement, young scientists and professors of Omsk State Medical University will have the opportunity to conduct research on animal models and collect the necessary material in addition to their clinical research in laboratories.
 The contract is extended and valid until 2019.

-The project’s participants were the University of Strasbourg (France), University of Luxemburg, Ruhr-University Bochum (Germany), University of Rome Tor Vergata (Italy), Virtual Medical University of La Francophonie (France), Ministry of Public Health of the Russian Federation, Sechenov Moscow State Medical University, Omsk State Medical University, Northern State Medical University, Irkutsk State Institute of Physicians’ Advanced Training, Vladivostok State Medical University, Volgograd State Medical University.
+The project’s participants were the University of Strasbourg (France), University of Luxembourg, Ruhr-University Bochum (Germany), University of Rome Tor Vergata (Italy), Francophone Virtual Medical University (France), Ministry of Public Health of the Russian Federation, Sechenov Moscow State Medical University, Omsk State Medical University, Northern State Medical University, Irkutsk State Medical Academy of Postgraduate Education, Vladivostok State Medical University, Volgograd State Medical University.